Sie erreichen uns: Mo.-Do. von 8.00 bis 16.00 Uhr und Fr. 8.00 bis 15.00 Uhr

 3.2.3 Identification of the most serious risks

-Goal : continuous assessment and identification of our most serious risks in our supply chain
+Goal : continuous assessment and identification of the most serious risks in our supply chain

-The situation is completely different in countries outside the EU.
-Our largest partner companies in Pakistan account for 34% (regions of Sindh, Punjab, Karachi, Faisalabad) and China 8% (region of Fujian, Taijiang District).
+The situation is quite different in countries outside the EU.
+These include our largest partner companies in Pakistan (63%, Sindh, Punjab, Karachi, Faisalabad regions) and China (4%, Fujian, Taijiang District regions).
 This is where our risks are highest.

-We have long-standing business relationships with companies in Pakistan and maintain intensive and constructive dialogue with them.
-We are delighted that we have been able to deepen and expand our business relationships with the first companies to be recognised in the multi-seal process.
-We are also pleased that two of these partner companies are also part of our Textiles Partnership working group and are participating in the decarbonisation project (see chapter).
-Our aim is to successively expand our trust-based cooperation with the aim of strengthening this supply chain.
+We have long-standing business relationships with companies in Pakistan and engage in intensive, constructive dialogue with them.
+We are delighted that we are able to deepen and expand our business relationships with the first companies in accordance with the recognitions in the multi-label process.
+We are also pleased that two of these partner companies are also part of our Textile Alliance working group and are participating in the decarbonisation project (see chapter).
+The aim is to gradually expand our trusting cooperation with the goal of strengthening this supply chain.

 After the Covid-19 pandemic put our resilience and that of our suppliers to the test in 2020–2021, a devastating flood (10.2022) in Pakistan destroyed the factories and also the homes of our suppliers in this region.
 Millions of Pakistanis lost their homes and at least 1,700 people lost their lives in the flood disaster.